eli1797/Hailte2/Strategy.md

 # Strategy Ideas

-Page for listing the strategies each bot/branch employs
+Page for listing the strategies each bot/branch employs or ideas

+### Inspiring Videos

+### Strategy TODOs